Fulla/minigame-gevent-socketio/Instructions.md

 **Important note**
 About `repl`.

+- Create a repl.it account for you.
+- Create a fork from the repl repo
+- Start editing - creating your solution

 To run the application you need to click on the green `start` button on top of the interface.

+On the console, at the bottom-right corner, you will see as packages for the server are being installed.

-The page should render in the browser panel at the right, but you will need to open by clickig at `open in a new tab`(at the side of the panel's directions bar).
-But also, as server does not support https, you will need to replace in the address the `https` by `http`.
-Then the page should start rendering.
+The page will render in the browser panel at the right, or you can open it full size by clicking at `open in a new tab`(at the side of the panel's directions bar).